Four Pillars Gin, Healesville, Victoria © Anson Smart, Four Pillars Gin

 By Paul Chai

 An upstairs speakeasy in the fashionable northern suburb of Fitzroy, The Everleigh is often awarded for its dedication to the cocktail art, evident in the antique cut glass decanters, marble bar and glass cabinets of cocktail ephemera.
-Classic cocktails such as fizzes and sazeracs have been fashionable for a while, but The Everleigh staff take things up a notch with attention to detail, super fresh ingredients and faultless table service at the leather booths.
-Try a 'Tuxedo No. 1,' with Melbourne-made Artemis gin, fino sherry and orange bitters.
+The Everleigh staff takes cocktails up a notch with attention to detail and super fresh ingredients.
+The old-world charm is just a bonus.

 Four Pillars Gin

 The perpetual rooftop garden party that is Madame Brussels is the perfect place for gin-based frivolity.
-The terrace bar is a riot of fake grass, pastel-coloured lawn chairs and parasols where drinkers order punches such as gin garden (London dry gin, fresh cucumber and elder flower cordial, apple juice and soda) or the pollinator (Bombay Sapphire gin, apricot nectar, white chocolate, Aperol and lemonade).
+The terrace bar is a riot of fake grass, pastel-coloured lawn chairs and parasols where drinkers order punches such as gin garden (London dry gin, fresh cucumber and elder flower cordial, apple juice and soda) or sangria (red wine, brandy, citrus and strawberry).
 It’s a fun crowd and the convivial owner Miss Pearls often works the room.

 True cocktail aficionados flock to Lily Blacks, where a nostalgic drinks menu complements the art-deco mood.
 Coupled with the venue's laneway location in Melbourne's city centre, you'll feel transported to another time.
-Go classic with a whisky sour or more adventurous with the Pan American Clipper, featuring fresh lime juice and Pernod absinthe.
+An innovative cocktail list means you can go classic or adventurous.